JacksonBates/new-blog/content/about/index.md

 # About

-A collection of amateur observations about tags, mostly local to Templestowe, VIC.
+A mostly professional software engineer, and amateur in many other things.